phillarmonic/drun/README.md

 # drun (do run)

-#### Deprecation notice: V1 is now deprecated.
-Please migrate to V2.
-We'll maintain this standard in future major versions.

 A **semantic, English-like** task automation language with intelligent execution, smart detection, and powerful built-in actions.
 Write automation tasks in natural language that compiles to efficient shell commands.

 ## Features